Victor Igbonefo

-Victor Chukwuekezie Igbonefo (born 10 October 1985) is a professional footballer who plays as a centre-back.
+Victor Chukwuekezie Igbonefo (born 10 October 1985) is a retired professional footballer who plays as a centre-back.
 Born in Nigeria, he played for the Indonesia national team.

 Club career

 Early career

 Igbonefo started his career by joining Nigerdock Soccer Academy in Nigeria.
 In 2003, He signed his first professional contract for Lagos based club, First Bank.
 He made 18 league appearances with the club before leaving in 2004.

 Persipura Jayapura

 In 2005, Igbonefo signed for Indonesian league giant, Persipura Jayapura.
 On his first season with the club, he won the 2005 Indonesian League, after defeating Persija Jakarta 3–2 in the final.
 Igbonefo became a key player for Persipura in their campaign to win the league in 2008–09 and 2010–11 respectively, he also formed a solid partnership in the heart of defence with Bio Paulin.
 On 7 October 2009, Igbonefo helped Persipura to win the 2009 Indonesian Community Shield after defeating Sriwijaya 3–1 at Andi Mattalatta Stadium.